pblaney/pcawgAdditiveVariance/README.md

 | mut3 | CDS | DIS3 | MM | Multiple-Myeloma | chr13 | 72752169 | 72781900 | - | snv |

-3) Create summary files for each `cohortName.null.bed` and `cohortName.null.bed` using `generateSummaryInfo.py` script
+3) Create summary files for each `cohortName.null.bed` and `cohortName.null.bed` using `generateSummaryInfo.py` script.
+It is critical to ensure the names of samples within the two `.bed` files match, this is not checked for internally and will cause error in GCTA step

 ```
 # Null